manaswinidas/android-docs/src/pages/maps/examples/create-and-style-data-clusters.md

 ---
 title: Create and style data clusters
 description: Use GeoJSON to visualize point data in clusters.
-thumbnail: thumbnailStyleMapClustering
+thumbnail: thumbnailCreateAndStyleDataClusters
-topic: add markers
+topic: Add markers and infoWindows to the map
 prependJs:
   - "import { VideoWithDeviceFrame } from '../../../components/video-with-device-frame'"
   - "import videoCreateAndStyleClusters from '../../../video/example-createandstyleclusters.mp4'"